 - You should arrange regular reviews with your mentee to check that you are both finding the relationship useful and learn from your shared experience.
 Reviews can be formal or informal.
 Aim to create an atmosphere where your mentee feels comfortable expressing views on all aspects of the mentoring.
-Support and encourage your mentee's personal development and learning by giving confidential feedback to reinforce what your mentee already does well and help in areas where he/she wants to develop. - Ask your mentee whether he/she is feeling sufficiently challenged, getting into issues sufficiently deeply and meeting frequently enough.
-If you agreed stages of achievement or targets at the outset, you will both know whether you have made progress. - At the end of the relationship, you and your mentee will benefit from reviewing your original expectations and aims against actual outcomes.
+Support and encourage your mentee's personal development and learning by giving confidential feedback to reinforce what your mentee already does well and help in areas where they want to develop - Ask your mentee whether they are feeling sufficiently challenged, you're getting into issues sufficiently deeply and you're both meeting frequently enough.
+If you agree stages of achievement or targets from the outset, you will both know whether you have made progress - At the end of the relationship, you and your mentee will benefit from reviewing your original expectations and aims against actual outcomes

-Checking you are doing ok
+Checking the intern is doing ok